Siphon880gh/devbrain/Web Development - Full Stack and More!/Developer - Web App (PWA, SPA, etc)/Feel of a web app/Web app feel - Keyboard differences and implications.md

+How to use: Turn on persistent "Table of Contents".
+This material is very dense.

 Here’s a dedicated section focused on **keyboard behavior** and **form UX differences** between Android and iOS, which often affect layout stability, user frustration, and completion rates in mobile web apps:

 ## 🎹 Mobile Keyboard Behavior & Form UX Differences (Android vs iOS)